ioonaa/ioonaa.github.com/_posts/2022-06-15-mottersproch.md

 The book is an irrefusable invitation to reflect on the role of the mother tongue in education and science, and an invaluable contribution to the visibility of issues that permeate the various situations of social life.
 </blockquote>

-I had the pleasure of contributing a text about a song in <em>Hohenlohisch</em> (a German variety spoken principally in north-eastern Baden-Württemberg) set to music by my grandfather Julius Gessinger.
+I had the pleasure of contributing a text discussing a song in <em>Hohenlohisch</em> (a German variety spoken principally in north-eastern Baden-Württemberg) set to music by my grandfather Julius Gessinger.
 The e-book can be downloaded from the website of the <a href="https://cdea.tche.br/site/?p=7405" target="_blank" rel="noopener"><strong>Center of German and European studies</strong></a> (Porto Alegre/Brazil).

 The live presentation of the book was recorded and can be viewed again here: